Across industries, new marketing tactics are rising that make reaching and engaging target audiences more effective and successful.

 Build a profile on websites such as the Better Business Bureau.
 Then, encourage your clients to submit reviews about their experience with you.

-But most importantly, ensure continued client success through positive, long-term relationship and timely customer service.
+But most importantly, ensure continued client success through positive, long-term relationships and timely customer service.

 7) Strategic Thought Leadership